Collaboration and Related projects

 The project is led by Antti Silvast (Technical University of Denmark) and Rico Kongsager (University College Copenhagen), and is in collaboration with the Turo-Kimmo Lehtonen and Mikko J. Virtanen (both Tampere University) and Minna Lundgren (Mid Sweden University).
 The project started on 1/1-2021 and the first workshop took place in May 2022 in Åre/Östersund, Sweden.
 The second workshop was held in Copenhagen, Denmark in October 2022, and the third and last workshop will be in Finland in June 2023.

 Funded by a grant from the "Joint Committee for Nordic research councils in the Humanities and Social Sciences (NOS-HS)" currently hosted by NordForsk.

-The Nordic Network on Climate Related Displacement and Mobility brings together scholars, practitioners and stakeholders, to contribute to policy and regulatory questions associated with climate change related displacement as it impacts this region.
-By drawing on the Nordic experience, and putting this into a context of global trends, the Network highlights a specifically Nordic angle which will contribute to questions of immediate relevance to the governance of a global challenge.
+The Nordic Network on Climate-Related Displacement and Mobility brings together scholars, practitioners, and stakeholders, to contribute to policy and regulatory questions associated with climate change-related displacement as it impacts this region.
+By drawing on the Nordic experience, and putting this into a context of global trends, the Network highlights a specifically Nordic angle that will contribute to questions of immediate relevance to the governance of a global challenge.

 Led by Assistant Professor Miriam Cullen (University of Copenhagen)